Supplements for overall thyroid function that are free from many unwanted ingredients and hypoallergenic.

 Reported increases in energy, brain function, libido, and weight loss.
 For some longtime thyroid sufferers, this was a game-changer.
-Double the capsule supply for same price as competing brands.
+Double the capsule supply for the same price as competing brands.

-Not gluten or soy free.
+Not gluten or soy-free.
 For some, no noticeable difference from taking this but took advantage of the 100% money-back guarantee.

 Highly rated for increasing energy, without the jitters, and decreasing food cravings.
 Even lifted depression for some.
 Safe to take in combination with prescription thyroid medication.

 Not ideal for people with food allergies.
-Some experienced heartburn due to cayenne content but received a full refund due to guarantee.
+Some experienced heartburn due to cayenne content but received a full refund due to the guarantee.

 We recommend these products based on an intensive research process that's designed to cut through the noise and find the top products in this space.
 Guided by experts, we spend hours looking into the factors that matter, to bring you these selections.